-It's certainly hard to feel sympathy for anyone who conspired to essentially order a hit out on another human being, but as I watched ESPN's latest 30 for 30 series, 'Price of Gold' the other night, I couldn't help but wonder if there was actually more than one victim in the whole Tonya Harding/Nancy Kerrigan incident.
-Kerrigan quite literally received the brunt of the misfortune in their saga, but Harding's might have been every bit as tragic.
+It’s certainly hard to feel sympathy for anyone who conspired to essentially order a hit out on another human being, but as I watched ESPN’s latest 30 for 30 series, ‘Price of Gold’ the other night, I couldn’t help but wonder if there was actually more than one victim in the whole Tonya Harding/Nancy Kerrigan saga.
+Kerrigan quite literally received the brunt of the misfortune, but Harding’s might have been every bit as tragic.

 Harding’s downfall was self-inflicted, yes, but it’s important to remember what drove Harding to become such a martyr.
 Insecurity about actually out-skating Kerrigan wasn’t one of them.
 Attempting to eliminate the competition certainly comes off that way, but remember, before Harding was a celebrity boxer, before she made a sex tape and before she became joke and a verb, Tonya Harding was one of the best goddamn athletes on the planet.
 She was the only U.S. women’s figure skater to land a triple axel in competition and had all the power, technique and speed to skate with the world’s best.

 But there’s one thing Harding consistently lacked.
 Artistry.

 That’s what figure skating likes to call it, but let’s call it for what it really is.
 Femininity.
 By traditional standards, Kerrigan had it in spades.
 Her long, flowing lines.
 Her grace and elegance.
 Her sweeping movements and picture-perfect frame.
 She was the embodiment of women’s figure skating.
 The kind of woman little girls see on a Wheaties box and say,

 “I want to be like her.”